godseritesh/Map_My_Ganapati/README.md

 - Leaflet.js for mapping functionality
 - Supabase for backend services
 - Vercel for hosting
-- All the Ganapati mandals and devotees who make this festival special
+- All the ganpati mandals and devotees who make this festival special

 ---

 **Ganpati Bappa Morya! 🙏**

-Built with ❤️ for the Ganapati festival community.
+Built with ❤️ for the ganpati festival community.